Sandra F. King, Treasurer

 Unpowered boats, like canoes and kayaks, need to be licensed to use Commission access areas, PA state parks, or PA state forests.
 The Treasurer’s Office is just one of the PFBC Issuing Agents for Un-powered Boat Launch (Use) Permits in Juniata County.

 Bring your identification and the hull identification number of your boat.
 A one-year permit is $14.90 and a two-year permit is $24.90.

-Boat Launch/Use Permits are also available online at the PFBC Outdoor Shop.
+Boat Launch/Use Permits are also available online at the HuntFishPA shop.

 Hunting and furtaking licenses

 All hunting and furtaking licenses are now recorded electronically.
 Pre-printed, paper licenses will no longer be used.
 Come to our office to apply for your license and make sure to have your driver license and social security number.
-Alternatively, hunters and furtakers can purchase licenses online via the Pennsylvania Game Commission’s Outdoor Shop.
+Alternatively, hunters and furtakers can purchase licenses online via the HuntFishPA shop.

 All first-time hunters and trappers are required by law to complete a six-hour training class before they can buy a license.
 Take the Online Hunter-Trapper Safety Course if you’re 16 or older.
 Otherwise, check the Hunter-Trapper Education Class Calendar for a session near you plus Advanced Hunter Education Courses.

 Bring your identification and, if this is your organization’s first application, bring the organization’s Charter or Articles of Incorporation that prove non-profit status and two-year eligibility.

 An application must be completed for each license renewal each year.
 The application procedure is the same as for an initial regular license.
 The fee for a regular license renewal is $100.
 The license is valid for one year from date of issue.